Mootly/mp_errors/README.md

 ### Composer Installation

-This class definition is listed on [Packagist](https://packagist.org/users/Mootly/packages/).
+This class definition is listed on [Packagist](https://packagist.org/users/Mootly/packages/) for installation using Composer.

 See the [Composer](https://getcomposer.org) website for a directions on how to properly install Composer on your system.